The Fire Theft (album)

-The Fire Theft is the debut and only studio album by American rock band The Fire Theft.
+The Fire Theft is the only studio album by American rock band The Fire Theft.
 The album was released September 23, 2003, through the independent record label Rykodisc.
 In September 2019, the service Run Out Groove made a poll on their site to test demand for vinyl reissues of their catalog, with one of the choices being The Fire Theft.
 The album won out, and was subsequently remastered and reissued with new artwork.